 Continue walking along the ridge, towards Mam Tor.
 As you near the road which cuts through the hills, it’s fun to explore right to the end of the ridge but then it’s harder to get down.

-Where the path splits just before, take the right-hand path down to a gate where you meet the road.
+Where the path splits just before, take the right-hand path down to a gate where you join the road.

 Stage 3 – Mam Tor to Hollins Cross